JustinLGates/react-w-auth-template/README.md

 # React with Auth0 template description

 This is a template for building react applications.
 Auth0 authentication is already built-in, just add your private info in a .env file.
-This template also includes bootstrap, react-router-dom, and Axios.
+This template also includes Redux, Bootstrap, React-router, and Axios.

 # Getting started